Brain Health as a Driver of Global Prosperity:

 The event will be held at the Radisson Blu Hotel, a short distance from Johannesburg International Airport.

-Co-hosted by The Brain House and convened by the Davos Alzheimer’s Collaborative (DAC), this G20-focused gathering will explore how strategic investment in brain health can strengthen global economic resilience and sustainability.
+Co-hosted by The Brain House and convened by the Davos Alzheimer’s Collaborative and Science for Africa Foundation, this G20-focused gathering will explore how strategic investment in brain health can strengthen global economic resilience and sustainability.

 Brain disorders currently cost the global economy over $3.5 trillion annually, impacting workforce productivity, health systems, and long-term development.
 As G20 nations face aging populations, shifting labor dynamics, and rising non-communicable diseases, coordinated action on brain health is no longer optional—it is essential to preserving economic growth and societal well-being.